Mareliusmoen/winequiz/README.md

 - As a user, I want to be able to play the quiz on laptop/desktop (mouse), tablet (touchscreen) and mobile (touchscreen).
 - As a user, I would like to know my score as I play the game.
 - As a user, I would like to get the correct answered explained when I answer incorrectly to learn more about the subject.
-- As a user, I would like to have a way to share the Quiz the quiz URL with friends & family through social media(Facebook,Instagram and email).
+- As a user, I would like to have a way to share the Quiz the quiz URL with friends & family through social media(Facebook and Linkedin).
+- As a user I can keep on playing and learning without the quiz ending.

 ## Strategy
 The strategy is to educate people about wine knowledge, bring more enthusiasm to the subject of wine and do it in a fun and creative way.
 This will also be a great training tool for employees in the hospitality industry as well as those doing their Sommelier certifications.